Living in Indonesia, A Site for Expatriates

 Frequency

 • In Indonesia: Malaria is endemic to most areas of Indonesia, outside of the metropolitan areas.
 There are now some reported cases of malaria in tourist areas that were previously free from the disease.
 Recently there have been a number of severe cases of malaria in the expatriate population, in addition, there have been at least four deaths in the last year.
-IN addition there is an increasing amount of drug resistance and particularly to chloroquine in P Falciparum.
-Unfortunately this is still being widely used for prophylaxis and for standard treatment of malaria in Indonesia
+In addition, there is an increasing amount of drug resistance (particularly to chloroquine) in P. Falciparum.
+Unfortunately, chloroquine is still being widely used for prophylaxis and standard treatment of malaria in Indonesia.

 Mortality/Morbidity

 • These deaths are unnecessary since malaria is preventable and treatable.
-However, the lack of prevention and treatment due to poverty, war, and other economic and social instabilities in endemic areas results in millions of deaths each year.
+However, lack of prevention and treatment due to poverty, war, and other economic and social instabilities in endemic areas results in continuing infection and death each year.

 Age

-Mortality is very high in children younger than 5 years.
+All ages are vulnerable.
+Mortality is highest in children younger than 5 years.

 History

-Most patients live in, or have recently traveled to, an endemic area; however, a few cases are reported each year with no history of such travel.
+Most cases live in, or have recently traveled to, an endemic area.
+However, a few cases are reported each year with no history of such travel.

 • Determine the patient's immune status, age, allergies, other medical conditions, other medications, and pregnancy status.